Countering underbidding competition: creating value with digital platforms

 Another aspect of being future-proof is that the platform supports lean principles.
 The lean model aims to eliminate waste across entire value streams, rather than at isolated points, and with a modern digital platform it should be possible to define value, map the value stream, create flow, establish pull, and pursue perfection.

 Something which should be a given in relation to being future-proof is the upgrade regime of the digital platform.
-When your organisation makes sure that the platform is continuously developed by the vendor and that it is easy to upgrade, you can assure your clients of the longevity and thus long term value.
+When your organization makes sure that the platform is continuously developed by the vendor and that it is easy to upgrade, you can assure your clients of the longevity and thus long term value.
 As a side note to the upgrade regime is the availability of a vendor roadmap, which makes the future features available in order to prepare together with your client.

 A final note in regard to a future-proof platform is the architecture itself.
 Questions you should ask yourself are: is the architecture modern?
 Is it ready for future solutions?
 How is the framework, runtime, storage, IAM, and admin built up?